Thomas A. White

-Thomas A. White (12 August 1931 – 7 May 2017) was an archbishop of the Catholic Church who worked in the diplomatic service of the Holy See, serving in Africa, China, Latin America, and the Pacific region.
-He once described his career as "gypsy for the sake of the Kingdom".
+Thomas A. White (12 August 1931 – 7 May 2017) was an archbishop of the Catholic Church who served in the diplomatic service of the Holy See in Europe, Africa, South America and Asia.
+Consecrated bishop in Rome 30th July 1978, he once described his career as "gypsy for the sake of the Kingdom".

 Biography

 Thomas Anthony White was born in Durrow, County Laois, Irish Free State, on 12 August 1931, one of five children.
 He attended Cullohill National School and then St Kieran's College, Kilkenny, where he excelled in academics and hurling.
 White was ordained to the priesthood on 25 February 1956 and briefly taught canon law at St. Kieran's.

 To prepare for a diplomatic career he entered the Pontifical Ecclesiastical Academy in 1958.
 His first assignment took him to Nairobi, where the Apostolic Delegation to Eastern Africa was preparing for developing diplomatic relations with the countries of the region as they achieved their independence.
 He later worked in Latin America and Switzerland.
 His last staff assignment was in China, first on the mainland and then in the nunciature's new location in Taiwan.